 Trying to feed your family while on a budge it tough.
 Especially as price of food goes up and size goes down.
 However, I have a few ways to feed your hungry family and even earn a little back in the process.

 *This post contains affiliate links.
-If you click on a link and take action, I may receive a small commission at no additional cost to you.
 You can read our full disclosure here.

 I’ll admit, when we first starting adding children to our family, I didn’t realize, and neither did my hubby, how much feeding those kids cost.
 I knew they would eat a lot but when they are just starting to eat table food, the cost isn’t great.
 In fact, our grocery bill didn’t go up at all.